 10. The distance between a mic and source has a defining effect on your recording.
 You may be tempted to get really close to cut back on the room sound or aid separation, but be aware of the proximity effect (low frequency increase as distance is reduced) as it can quickly make for a muddy, woolly tone.

-11. Often DIY efforts are called for to reduce echoes, resonances and increase seperation.
+11. Often DIY efforts are called for to reduce echoes, resonances and increase separation.
 Packing blankets, duvets and carpet all make great absorbers, while dense, rigid objects (e.g. timber panels or flight cases) make great reflective separators.
 Listen, apply and then listen again.

 12. Use the HPF or low cut on mics and preamps whenever the source lackslow frequencies.
 Extraneous noises like foot taps, distant road rumble, and nearby bass amps (!) will eat the headroom on the preamp and add mud to your recording.